 While controlled trials with SSRIs have demonstrated a selective efficacy in OCD, up to 40% to 60% of patients do not have a satisfactory outcome.

 OCD is a frequently debilitating and often severe mental health disorder that affects approximately 2% of the population.
-OCD is characterized by: (a) obsessions, defined as unwanted, disturbing, and intrusive thoughts, images, or impulses that are generally seen by the patient as excessive, irrational, and ego-alien; and (b) compulsions, defined as repetitive behaviors and mental acts that neutralize obsessions and reduce emotional distress.
+OCD is characterized by: (a) obsessions, defined as recurrent or persistent thoughts, urges or images that are experienced as intrusive and unwanted and which usually result in marked anxiety or distress, which the person tries to ignore, suppress or neutralize with some other thought or action; and (b) compulsions, repetitive behaviors or mental acts that the person feels driven to perform in response to an obsession or according to rules that must be applied rigidly, which are aimed at preventing or reducing anxiety or distress, or preventing a dreaded event or situation; however, compulsions are not connected in a realistic way with what they are designed to neutralize or prevent, or are clearly excessive.
 OCD causes significant distress and impairment in daily functioning and can have a substantial effect on the sufferer's quality of life.